Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Number of Sessions Needed

-One session can provide noticeable improvements, but most patients require 3 to 6 sessions for optimal results.
+One session can provide noticeable improvements, but most patients require multiple sessions for optimal results.
 Package pricing helps reduce the cost per session, which is why many clinics, including InjectCo, offer bundled options.

 Device Quality